charliewatson1504/CI_PP3_Ironworks/README.md

 12 As a **Site Owner** I want to be able to validate all of the user input and provide feedback if input is invalid.

-14 As a **Site Owner** I would like to get basic medical information from the user when they create
+14 As a **Site Owner** I would like to get basic medical information from the user when they create a new account

 ## Feature 2 - User account section
 User account has 3 main sections to it: